-Designing a smaller bathroom is always slightly harder than larger spaces, but this should not prevent homeowners experimenting with high quality bathroom design.
-Small bathroom ideas include the clever use of lighting and colour schemes that will make smaller spaces as welcoming as possible and give the impression of space.
-Arranging bathroom features intelligently can also make smaller bathrooms easy to use.
-For example, the bath and shower can be combined, while corner sinks can be installed.
-Using the right bathroom tile ideas can also be a great way to make the most of a small space, as reflective ceramic tiles can make the room seem much lighter.
-It will take a little more imagination, but the end result will be an elegantly designed, impressive bathroom.
+Designing a smaller bathroom is always harder than larger spaces, but this should not prevent homeowners from experimenting with high quality bathroom design.
+Small bathroom ideas include the clever use of lighting and colour that will make smaller spaces as welcoming and give the impression of space.
+Arranging bathroom items smartly can also make smaller bathrooms easy to use.
+For example, the bath and shower can be combined, while a corner sink can be installed.
+Using the right bathroom tile ideas can also be a great way to make the most of a small space, as reflective ceramic tiles can make the room seem much brighter.
+It needs imagination and hard work but designing a small bathroom is not a Herculean task.

-The renovation of a bathroom always comes back to budget, which is why you should consider in advance how much you actually need to change.
-Are there only a few small issues, or do all the tiles to be replaced?
+The first factor to consider before renovating a bathroom is the budget.
 Replacing key items such as the shower, the sink or the toilet, can be expensive and complex.
-Those who want to circumvent or defer a complete renovation should focus on the smaller details to freshen up the bathroom.
-Even with a few small changes, the overall picture can change dramatically—simply with the exchange of a shower curtain for a shower enclosure, or a new cabinet for the sink.
-The lighting in the bathroom can significantly improve the atmosphere: introduce indirect and dimmable light sources to turn your bathroom into an oasis of relaxation.
+However if you want to avoid spending a fortune, you can focus on smaller details to freshen up the look and feel of your bathroom.
+Even with a few small changes, you can modify and transform your bathroom.
+For example the exchange of a shower curtain for a shower enclosure or a new cabinet for the sink can do wonders for your bathroom.
+Another factor is the lighting, it can significantly improve the atmosphere in the bathroom and turn it into a better place.

-The eclectic style involves combining elements of other themes, creating bathroom designs that suit the unique passions and tastes of the occupants.
-Materials like wood, concrete, ceramic tiles, metalwork and papered walls can all be combined in one design to create engaging textures and colours, and make the most of the available light.
-However, beware of going overboard in an eclectic style bathroom.
-Too much variety can create a chaotic bathroom design that doesn’t quite work.
+Eclectic style bathrooms: It involves combining materials like wood, concrete, ceramic tiles and metalwork to create engaging textures and colours, and make the most of the available light.
+However, beware of going overboard in an eclectic style bathroom as too much variety can create a chaos.

-Minimalism is all about paring down the elements of the bathroom design so that only the essentials are left, and every feature possesses as much elegance as possible.
-Minimalist bathrooms will usually incorporate plenty of open space and the bath, sink, toilet or shower will all be as efficiently shaped and placed as possible.
-Expect sleek modern designs, plenty of white in the colour scheme and few accessories.
+Minimalist bathrooms: Minimalism is all about paring down the elements so to the minimum.
+Minimalist bathrooms usually incorporate plenty of open space and the bath, sink, toilet or shower will all be as efficiently shaped and placed as possible.
+Expect sleek modern designs, white colour schemes and few accessories.

-Modern bathrooms are superficially similar to minimalist bathrooms, but with some crucial differences.
-Modern bathrooms can be more imaginative in terms of colour and the use of accessories, but will always include features that meet current design fashions.
+Modern bathrooms: Modern bathrooms are similar to minimalist bathrooms, but with some crucial differences.
+Modern bathrooms can be more imaginative in terms of colour and the use of accessories, but will always include features that meet current design trends.
 They tend to be flexible, with the ability to shift as fashions change, and cleverly use accessories to allow the designer to constantly change their appearance.

-Warm, traditional, cosy — all of these words apply well to country style bathrooms.
-This kind of bathroom will often include ornamental features designed to make the room even more welcoming, such as floral arrangements, aromatic scents, candles or floral wallpaper.
-Bookcases become a useful way to add character in country styles, while everything tends to have an artfully conceived air of age and a
+Country style bathrooms: Warm, traditional, cosy — all of these terms apply well to country style bathrooms.
+This kind of bathroom often includes ornamental features, such as floral arrangements, aromatic scents, candles or floral wallpaper.

-The rustic style seeks to create age-old, traditional bathroom spaces that provide a real refuge from the world at large.
-Expect lavish use of timber, from the roof beams to flooring and bathroom fixtures.
-Rustic style bathrooms use wood cleverly to offset the colours of the walls and bathroom features, without becoming too cloying or sentimental and they try to balance the desire for a homely space with elegance and class.
+Rustic style bathrooms: The rustic style seeks to create the age-old, traditional bathroom spaces.
+Rustic style bathrooms use wood to offset the colours of the walls and and try to balance the desire for a homely space with elegance and class.
 Bathroom decorating ideas for rustic rooms tend to include items like locally grown flowers, while large luxurious baths are another common design theme.